Skip to main content

 Description

-Through Efficiency Works Business (managed by Platte River Power Authority in partnership with Longmont Power & Communications,) City commercial customers can receive a free efficiency assessment, free efficiency advising, and rebates to support retrofits and operational changes intended to improve building efficiency.
+Through Efficiency Works Business (managed by Platte River Power Authority in partnership with Longmont Power & Communications,) City commercial customers can receive a free efficiency assessment, free efficiency advising, and rebates to support retrofits and operational changes to improve building efficiency.

-2023 Efficiency Works Summary:
+2024 Efficiency Works Summary:

-1. Over 100 businesses completed efficiency upgrades.
+1. Over 90 businesses completed efficiency upgrades.

-3. Twenty small and medium businesses received energy assessments/advising.
+3. Fifteen businesses received energy assessments/advising.

-4. Three multifamily properties received energy advising.
+4. Two multifamily properties received energy advising and direct install equipment.

 Summary and contacts